alicehillier/rainforest-cafe/README.md

 I decided to include only a small number of links in the navbar to avoid confusing users.
 The links were those that I found most common on other restaurant websites and, just as importantly, related to several of the points mentioned in the user stories.

 I also chose to separate the website into pages, so users wouldn't have to scroll endlessly to find the desired information.
 As the website features the restaurant's comprehensive menu, I felt that this feature in particular would cause frustration if it were to be implemented in a single-page website.

+## Skeleton Plane
+When starting to design my website, I created detailed wireframes using Balsamiq.
+I considered how the website would appear on desktop, tablet and mobile devices, and prepared a set of wireframes which would show how the website would look as users scrolled through each page.
+To view the wireframes, please click on the links below:
+- Wireframes for desktop
+- Wireframes for tablet
+- Wireframes for mobile

 ## Features
 ### Navbar